Pipedrive Merge Duplicates Overview

 mceclip13.png

-Though it's possible that duplicate records may be exactly the same, often there is only partial data overlap between them.
-When data is split between two different records, both records may contain unique and important information about the customer you'd like to keep.
+Though duplicate records may be identical, often there is only partial data overlap between them.
+When data is split across two records, both may contain unique and important information about the customer you'd like to keep.

 • From master record – Use the value that exists in the master record.